Azure/vm-scale-sets/preview/encryption/readme.md

 ```

 ## Supported regions
-VMSS encryption is only available in preview regions, but will be opened up to public regions soon.
+VMSS encryption is rolling out to Azure regions.
+It is currently available in:
-- EastUS2EUAP
+- West US 2

 ### Using Templates
 1. Create a KeyVault in the same subscription and region as the VMSS